-See a new side to the National Air and Space Museum with images from our GO FLIGHT Photo initiative.
+See a new side to the National Air and Space Museum with images from our Air and Space Photo initiative.
 Explore the history of aviation and spaceflight from a new angle, and download high-resolution photographs of our collections.

 On February 20, 1962, John Glenn made history as the first American in orbit—a moment that changed history and reestablished the United States as a major force in the Space Race.
 His description of the experience?
 “Zero G, and I feel fine.”